kensiprell/bootstrap-framework/README.md

 * The plugin supports the [asset-pipeline-core](https://github.com/bertramdev/asset-pipeline-core) plugin and its [less-asset-pipeline](https://github.com/bertramdev/less-asset-pipeline) module out of the box.

+### Sample Application

+This Grails [sample application](https://github.com/kensiprell/bootstrap-framework-sample) demonstrates how to use the plugin.

 ### Installation

 Add the following lines to your application's ```build.gradle``` changing the properties as necessary.
 The commented-out lines are not required for the plugin to work.

     buildscript {
         ext {
+            bootstrapFrameworkAssetsPath = "grails-app/assets"
-            // The property below allows you to use a Bootstrap version other than the one shipped with the plugin.
+            // Uncomment to use a Bootstrap version other than the one shipped with the plugin.
             //bootstrapFrameworkVersion = "3.3.4"
-            // Use the property below to set the location where the Bootstrap files will be copied.
-            //bootstrapFrameworkAssetsPath = "src/main/webapp/resources/bootstrap"
-            // Uncomment to use individual JavaScript files in your manifests or asset-pipeline tags.
+            // Uncomment to use individual JavaScript files.
             //bootstrapFrameworkUseIndividualJs = true
-            // Uncomment to use LESS files (requires the less-asset-pipeline plugin).
+            // Uncomment to use LESS files.
             //bootstrapFrameworkUseLess = true
         }
         repositories {
             jcenter()
+        }
+        dependencies {
+            classpath "com.siprell.plugins:bootstrap-framework-gradle:0.9.1"
         }
     }

 Add the following line to the root of your application's ```build.gradle```: